ruby/ruby/doc/ruby/options.md

 ### `-s`: Define Global Variable

-Option `-s` specifies that a "custom option" that follows the script name is to define a global variable in the invoked Ruby program:
+Option `-s` specifies that a "custom option" is to define a global variable in the invoked Ruby program:

+- The custom option must appear _after_ the program name.
-- The custom option must begin with single hyphen (`-foo`), not two hyphens (`--foo`).
+- The custom option must begin with single hyphen (e.g., `-foo`), not two hyphens (e.g., `--foo`).
-- The name of the global variable is based on the option name: `$foo` for `-foo`.
+- The name of the global variable is based on the option name: global variable `$foo` for custom option`-foo`.
 - The value of the global variable is the string option argument if given, `true` otherwise.